best-practice-and-impact/govcookiecutter/{{ cookiecutter.repo_name }}/docs/contributor_guide/pre_commit_hooks.md

 When you run this command, you'll enter an interactive console and be presented with a list of high-entropy string and/or anything which _could_ be a secret, and asked to verify whether this is the case.
-By doing this, the hook will be in a position to know if you're later committing any _new_ secrets to the repo, and it will be able to alert you accordingly.
+By doing this, the hook will be in a position to know if you're later committing any _new_ secrets to the repository, and it will be able to alert you accordingly.

+### Definition of a "secret" according to `detect-secrets`

+The [`detect-secrets` documentation][detect-secrets], as of January 2021, says it works:

+> ...by running periodic diff outputs against heuristically crafted \[regular expression\] statements, to identify
+> whether any new secret has been committed.

+This means it uses regular expression patterns to scan your code changes for anything that **looks like a secret according to one or more of these regular expression patterns**.
+By definition, there are only a limited number of patterns, so the `detect-secrets` package cannot detect every conceivable type of secret.

+To understand what types of secrets will be detected, read the [caveats][detect-secrets-caveats], and the list of [supported plugins][detect-secrets-plugins] that the package uses.
+Also, you should use secret variable names that contain words that will trip the KeywordDetector plugin; see the `DENYLIST` variable [here][detect-secrets-keyword-detector] for the full list of words.

 ### If `pre-commit` detects secrets during commit